tharte/emacs-reveal/README.md

-and the following figure contains some evaluation results for a [course on Operating Systems](https://gitlab.com/oer/OS) indicating that students do not disagree in general, although the picture seems to changing since 2021 (see figure with evaluation results below): students started to state a strong preference for videos, and the perceived usefulness of hyperlinks decreased.
+and the following figure contains some evaluation results for a [course on Operating Systems](https://gitlab.com/oer/OS) indicating that students do not disagree in general, although the picture changed in 2021 (see figure with evaluation results below): students started to state a strong preference for videos, and the perceived usefulness of hyperlinks decreased.
 (About a third in 2022 voted in favor of a “video mode”.)